GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 # Text Encoder Streaming Prollyfill
-ricea@chromium.org - last updated 16 November 2017
+ricea@chromium.org - last updated 20 March 2018

 The TextEncoder and TextDecoder APIs provide conversions between bytes and strings for Javascript in the browser.
 The Streams API is an API for processing